OpenVisualCloud/Dockerfiles/README.md

 ## Customize:

-You can modify any Dockerfile.m4 template for customization.
+- You can modify any Dockerfile.m4 template for customization.
 For example, uncomment #include(transform360.m4) in Xeon/ubuntu-16.04/media/ffmpeg/Dockerfile.m4 to add essential 360 video transformation in the FFmpeg build.
 After modification, please rerun cmake and make.
+- You can refer to the [instructions](doc/cmake.md) to customize building process.

 ## Use alternative repo: